-As a lyric baritone, David has held professional memberships in several choral organizations, most notably as Bass Section Leader in the Buffalo Philharmonic Chorus, the Chicago Choral Artists, VOICES, First Inversion, and the Eastman-Rochester Chorus.
-David has also performed with Buffalo Opera Unlimited, most recently in 2018 as Lieutenant Gordon in their historic performance of Silent Night by Kevin Puts.
+Dr. Hahn has held professional memberships in many choral organizations, most notably as Bass Section Leader with the Buffalo Philharmonic Chorus, the Chicago Choral Artists, VOICES, First Inversion, and the Eastman-Rochester Chorus.
+Dr. Hahn has also performed with Buffalo Opera Unlimited, most recently as Lieutenant Gordon in their performance of Silent Night by Kevin Puts.
 Past solos include Brahms’ Ein Deutsches Requiem and Dominick Argento’s Four Seascapes with the Eastman-Rochester Chorus, Stravinsky’s Mass with the Eastman Repertory Singers, and the Faure Requiem and Handel’s Messiah with the Moody Oratorio Chorus.

 Dr. Hahn holds the Doctor of Musical Arts degree in Choral Conducting from the University of Michigan, the Master of Music degree in Choral Conducting from the Eastman School of Music where he was a recipient of the Edith H. Babcock and Herman Genhart Choral Conducting scholarships, and the Bachelor of Music degree in Voice and Sacred Music from Moody Bible Institute in Chicago, IL.
 His teachers include: Eugene Rogers, William Weinert, Brad Lubman, Mark Gibson, Victor Yampolsky, Erin Freeman, and Tim Stafford.